Big screens. Bright ideas. Real industry impact.

 Last years highlights

-Our Film & TV lecturers aren’t just teaching the next generation — they’re actively shaping the industry.
-We are beyond proud to see JMC’s Film & TV lecturers stepping into the festival spotlight and showcasing their films.
+We are beyond proud to see JMC’s Film & TV lecturers Riley Maguire and Jude Ella stepping into the festival spotlight alongside our alumni and showcasing their films.

-Jude Ella co-produced and shot To Freely Flourish, a heartfelt coming-of-age story about a queer Chinese-Australian teen.
-The film has already made waves across local and international festivals and is a finalist in St Kilda’s prestigious Top Short Film Competition.
+Riley Maguire brings Janus, a visually striking, time-bending exploration of identity and obsession.
+Meanwhile, Jude Ella co-produced and shot To Freely Flourish, a powerful coming-of-age story about a queer Chinese-Australian teen navigating culture and self.
+The film has already made an impact on both local and international screens — and is now a finalist in St Kilda’s prestigious Top Short Film Competition.

 See You at the Festival